herumi/xbyak/readme.md

 New Feature
 -------------

+* Use MmapAllocator if XBYAK_USE_MMAP_ALLOCATOR.
+Default allocator calls posix_memalign on Linux, then mprotect recudes map count.
+The max value is written in  ```/proc/sys/vm/max_map_count```.
+The max number of instances of ```Xbyak::CodeGenerator``` is limited to the value.
+Use MmapAllocator if you want to avoid the restriction(This behavior may be default in the feature).

-AutoGrow mode is a mode that Xbyak grows memory automatically if necessary.
+* AutoGrow mode is a mode that Xbyak grows memory automatically if necessary.
 Call ready() before calling getCode() to calc address of jmp.

     struct Code : Xbyak::CodeGenerator {